ltearno/hexa.tools/hexa.binding/README.md

 Another example.
 In a UI code you will typically use the data binding library like this :

-		Binder.bind( listBox ).mode(Mode.OneWay ).mapTo( personForm );
+		Binder.bind( listBox ).mapTo( personForm );

 This will build a one way data binding between the `listBox` and the `personForm` which displays and edits the selected person.
 Then, each matching fields between the selected object and the form will be two-way data bound.
-Isn't that cool ?
+Isn't that cool ?!

 Inside a GWT application you can write :